 Labor and Employment

-The Labor and Employment Group at Frost Brown Todd is the preeminent collection of attorneys counseling some of the nation’s leading companies with employee and union matters throughout the country.
+Frost Brown Todd's Labor and Employment Group is the preeminent collection of attorneys counseling some of the nation’s leading companies with employee and union matters throughout the country.
 Our strengths have been recognized by U.S. News and World Report, Best Lawyers®, and Super Lawyers®.
 Chambers USA ranked Frost Brown Todd’s Labor and Employment Group a top-tier ranking and stated:

 “This large and impressive team has the knowledge and experience to advise on a wide range of complex issues ranging from discrimination to class action litigation.
 Recently it has been counseling on reductions of force and has seen an increase in union-related matters.
 A strong position in the distribution market, representing clients such as Amazon.com, results in a steady stream of traditional labor and employment work.
 Sources say, ‘A strong group that provides an extremely high standard of service.’”